blogscot/django-examples/README.md

 + tutorial

-The official Django Documentation; this turns out to be suprisingly readable.
+The ***Official Django Documentation***; this turns out to be surprisingly readable.

 + blog

-The Try Django 1.9 playlist, over at [CodingEntrepreneurs](https://www.youtube.com/user/CodingEntrepreneurs).
-I recommend this tutorial as Justin's explanations are excellent and he is very active in the comments section answering viewers' comments.
+I started with ***Try Django 1.9*** playlist over at [CodingEntrepreneurs](https://www.youtube.com/user/CodingEntrepreneurs).

+I thoroughly recommend this tutorial as Justin's explanations are excellent and he is very active in the comments section answering viewers' questions.

+Next up, the ***Advancing the Blog*** playlist, also at CodingEntrepreneurs, adds a big dose of professionalism to the introductory app.

 # Setup

-I running Python 3.5 on a windows 10 machine, using an Anaconda virtual environment.
-I tried using Pip on a windows box, but it was painful.
+I'm running Python 3.5 on a Windows 10 machine, using an Anaconda virtual environment; this works pretty nicely.